Blacklord100/Blacklord100/README.md

 # Hey there! 👋

 I am Mithuran Gajendran.
 I consider myself as a smart worker and determined team player.
 Currently working on a self-driving car's AI and making it robust toward Adversarial Attacks.
-Have a look at my latest [medium : ](https://medium.com/)
+Have a look at my latest [medium](https://medium.com/).

 ### 🌱 Who am I ?